forsythfuture/benefits-cliff/README.md

 ## Methodology

 Benefit amounts and eligibility depend on factors beyond income.
-In calcualting benefit amounts, we made assumptions about these varying factors and below are our assumptions.
+In calculating benefit amounts, we made assumptions about these varying factors and below are our assumptions.

 <a name="NC-child-care"/>